Skip to content

 StoryLab is commited to data-driven storytelling.
 It fosters multidisciplinary opportunities for Humber staff, students, and industry partners, including Data-Driven--a data journalism symposium for coders, investigative reporters, developers and data advocates--and collaborative journalism projects such as Surviving Hate.

-The Faculty of Media & Creative Arts HD TV Mobile is a multi-camera television facility used for remote broadcast television production.
+The Faculty of Media, Creative Arts, and Design HD TV Mobile is a multi-camera television facility used for remote broadcast television production.
 The mobile contains all the high definition broadcast television equipment found in a television studio, but has the ability to travel to an event to cover it live.

 It is a complete broadcast facility on wheels, with 6 HD broadcast television cameras, production switcher, audio console, camera control, digital recording and non-linear editing, slow motion replay and 3D graphic generator.
 It has the ability to record an event, or feed live to web stream, with satellite or terrestrial transmission.